User-49/Anime-recommendation-system/README.md

 https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset

-This is the original Structure of anime Database
+This is the Structure of anime Database

 #   Column        Non-Null Count  Dtype
 ---  ------        --------------  -----